 A Discounting Rule for the Social Cost of Carbon

-This paper proposes and demonstrates an approach to discounting to use in estimating the social cost of carbon when consumption growth is uncertain, as recommended by the National Academies of Sciences.
+This article, published in the Journal of the Association of Environmental and Resource Economists, proposes and demonstrates an approach to discounting to use in estimating the social cost of carbon when consumption growth is uncertain.

 Richard G. Newell

 Dr. Richard G. Newell is the President and CEO of Resources for the Future.
 From 2009 to 2011, he served as the administrator of the US Energy Information Administration, the agency responsible for official US government energy statistics and analysis.

 Media Highlight — Nov 17, 2022

 Bloomberg: "'No Brainer' Methane Rule Touts New EPA Approach to Carbon Costs"